Ten Years Ago

 “Aye, sir!” the helmsman replied.
 The order was echoed across the deck, and sailors scrambled to obey, hoisting the huge mainsails that dominated the ship’s two masts.
 The wind caught them at once, the oars were retracted, and the ship began its journey down the coast.

-Sub-Prime Kiluron gazed at the city of Corbulate, standing on the ship’s bridge with Doil at his side as the crew bustled about, making ready to dock.
+Sub-Prime Kiluron gazed at the city of Corbulate from his position with Doil on the ship’s bridge as the crew bustled about, making ready to dock.
 Unlike the city of Merolate, Corbulate was an organized affair.
 Every street, building, dock, and alley was laid out with a precision and order that was militant in its feel, and for good reason.
-Corbulate had been a city-state before it had been integrated into the kingdom of Merolate, and up to that time had been strictly under martial law.
 Corbs were a military society; the very fabric of their lives was martial in nature.
 During the Warring States period, they had been the greatest threat to Merolate, only submitting to Prime Revanti in 35 PU.
 Welate Province had held out slightly longer, but Corbulate had always been the most restless in its status as a province of the Merolate Union.

 “I will be glad to get off this ship and have some real rooms again,” Kiluron mused.
 “Though I can’t say that I’m eager to confront Governor Parl.
 From what Borivat told me, he’s not an easy man to deal with.”